Stingers in live-action movies.

 - Curse of Chucky: Chucky decides to mail himself to his old enemy Andy Barclay.
 He cuts his way out of the package with his knife and prepares to attack, only to be shocked when Andy sees him coming and shoots him in the face with a shotgun.

-- Daredevil has a very cartoonish scene with Bullseye after the credits, depicting him in a cartoon-like full-body cast.
+- Daredevil (2003) has a very cartoonish scene with Bullseye after the credits, depicting him in a cartoon-like full-body cast.
 However, he still hasn't lost his touch with accurate throws, as he kills a fly by throwing a syringe at it."Bullseye."